Associate Professor of Business, Business Development Director for CBEE

 A five-week intensive course focusing on the strategic planning process and the application of various analytical tools for arriving at well-reasoned decisions and recommendations for implementing strategic change.
 Various corporate strategies are studied including cost leadership, product differentiation, vertical integration, diversification, strategic alliances, mergers and acquisitions, and international expansion.
 Multiple case studies are utilized to apply the concepts and tools studied.

-Family Firm Institute (FFI) – Awarded Certificate in Family Business Advising (2010)
+Family Firm Institute (FFI) – member.
+Awarded Certificate in Family Business Advising (2010)

-Mennonite Economic Development Associates (MEDA) – board member
+Mennonite Economic Development Associates (MEDA) – board chairman of Michiana MEDA chapter

 The “Launch Pad” Entrepreneurship Incubator (Goshen Chamber of Commerce) – advisory board member